The Church of Scotland

 As a church we believe that marriage is intended by God to be a life long relationship.
-We also know that we make mistakes, or things just don’t work out and so we are prepared to give folks a second chance.
+We also know that we make mistakes, or things just don’t work out and so we are ready to give folks a second chance.

 What is the legal requirement?

-You must go to the registrar, at least 8 weeks before the wedding.
+You must, must, must go to the registrar, at least 8 weeks before the wedding.
 There is a small fee and the registrar will require your birth certificates.
 If there are complications, ie previous marriages, non UK residents, lost birth certificates.... go to the registrar as soon as possible and find out what is required.
 The registrar will prepare a certificate which must be picked up before the wedding and brought to the church.

 Warning: the marriage cannot legally take place without this certificate.